 A person who, in the opinion of the State Administrative Tribunal, has a proper interest in the matter may apply to the Tribunal for a decision under this Division.

-[Section 110J inserted by No. 25 of 2008 s.
+[Section 110J inserted: No. 25 of 2008 s.
 11.]

 110K.
 Declaration about validity of enduring power of guardianship